 Regulation 16: Training and staff development

-Overall, staff were provided with appropriate training to support them in their role.
-However, it was noted that a small number of staff were overdue to attend refresher training in some mandatory training areas.
+Staff were provided with appropriate training to support them in their role.
+Staff had attended training and refresher training in mandatory areas.
 Suitable staff supervision arrangements were in place.

 Regulation 23: Governance and management